dabedin/ai-de-camp/README.md

 <img src="docs/e2e transaction details.png" alt="Open Telemetry applied to Semantic Kernel" style="width:80%;">

-Yes, it's a lot of data, but it's super useful to understand the flow of the application and the interaction with the Semantic Kernel.
+Yes, it's a lot of data, but it's super useful to understand the flow of the application interactions with the Semantic Kernel.
 See [Observability in Semantic Kernel](https://devblogs.microsoft.com/semantic-kernel/observability-in-semantic-kernel/) for more details!